FabianPlum/OmniTrax/README.md

 ![](images/install_03.jpg)

 7. The **omni_trax** Add-on should now be listed.
-Enabling the Add-on will start the installation process of all required python dependencies.
+To see the installation process in action, at the top of the screen click on **Window** >> **Toggle System Console**.
+Then, enabling the Add-on will start the installation process of all required python dependencies.

 ![](images/install_04.jpg)

-This will take quite a while, so have a look at the **Blender Console** to see the progress.
+The installation will take quite a while, so have a look at the **System Console** to see the progress.
 Grab a cup of coffee (or tea) in the meantime.

 ![](images/install_05.jpg)